edgedb/edgedb/docs/clients/rust/transactions.rst

   }
   // Customer1 has an account with 110 cents in it.
   // Customer2 has an account with 90 cents in it.
   // Customer1 is going to send 10 cents to Customer 2.
-This will be a transaction
+This will be a
-  // because we don't want the case to ever occur - even for a split second -
+  // transaction as we don't want the case to ever occur - even for a
-  // where one account has sent money while the other has not received it yet.
+  // split second - where one account has sent money while the other
+  // has not received it yet.

   // After the transaction is over, each customer should have 100 cents.

   let sender_name = "Customer1";
   let receiver_name = "Customer2";
-  let balance_check_query = "select BankCustomer { name, bank_balance }
+  let balance_check = "select BankCustomer { name, bank_balance }
       filter .name = <str>$0";
-  let balance_change_query = "update BankCustomer
+  let balance_change = "update BankCustomer
           filter .name = <str>$0
           set { bank_balance := .bank_balance + <int32>$1 }";
   let send_amount = 10;